GalaChain/stream/README.md

   });
 ```

+## Sample: Transaction stream

-The sample code above connects to the network, subscribes to the `product-channel` channel, and starts streaming blocks from block number 9.
+The previous sample connects to the network, subscribes to the `product-channel` channel, and starts streaming blocks from block number 9.
 It will get all transactions in the block, even invalid ones (e.g. those that failed with MVCC error).
 To get only valid transactions, you need to filter them out manually by transaction validation code.